guitarino/resize-sensor--react/README.md

 # Resize Sensor for React

 A React component based on work by [procurios](https://github.com/procurios/ResizeSensor).
 It is an element that triggers a callback whenever the size (width or height) of its container changes.
+[See Preact version here](https://github.com/guitarino/resize-sensor--preact).

 ## How to install it